corda/corda-docs-portal/content/en/tutorials/corda/4.8/os/build-basic-cordapp/basic-cordapp-running.md

 You should see the same information in both vaults.

 ### Package apples

+Next, Farmer Bob prepares the amount of apples Peter requested by self-issuing a `BasketofApples` state.

 1. Go to the `PartyA` node window and run the following command:

 `flow start PackApplesInitiator appleDescription: Fuji10472, weight: 10`

-2. Pull the data from the vault to verify if your transaction is performed correctly.
-This is a self-issuance transaction so run the following command on the PartyA node only:
+2. Pull the data from the vault to verify if your transaction was performed correctly.
+This is a self-issuance transaction so run this command on the `PartyA` node only:

 `run vaultQuery contractStateType: com.tutorial.states.BasketOfApple`

-If you run the same query on the PartyB node, you won't get any data because PartyA needs to receive the backet of apples from PartyB first.
+If you run the same query on the `PartyB` node, you won't get any data because they were not involved in this transaction.

 ### Redeem the `AppleStamp` voucher

+Finally, Peter goes to the orchard to pick up his apples and redeems his voucher.
+The voucher is marked as spent and Farmer Bob gives Peter his apples.

-1. Go to the `PartyA` node window and run the following command:
+1. Go to the `PartyA` node window and run this command:

 `flow start RedeemApplesInitiator buyer: PartyB, stampId: <voucher ID present in the both parties' vaults>`

-2. Now you can query PartyB again to verify if they redeemed their `AppleStamp` voucher correctly:
+2. Now you can query `PartyB` again to verify if they redeemed their `AppleStamp` voucher correctly:

 `run vaultQuery contractStateType: com.tutorial.states.BasketOfApple`